-Additionally, for the Oracle platform there are Table Statistics, Column Statistics and Histograms, and Outlines tabs.
-For more information, see "Using Oracle-Specific Features" on page 171.
+Additionally, for the Oracle and SQL Server platforms there are Table Statistics, Column Statistics and Histograms, and Outlines/Plan Guides tabs.
+For more information, see Using Platform-Specific Features.

 Statement analysis is performed when you click Perform detail analysis on the Overview tab and then click Run Job or when you click the Analysis tab.
 In order to view and analyze statement statistics, select the tab (Index Analysis, Table Statistics, Column Statistics and Histograms, or Outline) and the statements whose statistics you want to analyze.